jain-abhishek/Redis-6-on-TLS-SSL/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;extension: to include subject alternative name

-&nbsp;&nbsp;&nbsp;&nbsp;extendedKeyUsage: to specify the usage of certificate ie: for server authentication or client authentication or both
+&nbsp;&nbsp;&nbsp;&nbsp;extendedKeyUsage: to specify the usage of certificate ie: for server authentication or client authentication or both.
+Here the value is set as serverAuth, so the certificate is created for server authentication only.

 Here subject alt name are important to provide, otherwise you may see errors like: No subject alternative names matching IP address.
 Or: javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No subject alternative names present.